seancdavis/ssg-build-performance-tests/README.md

     $ npm install

+### Generating Test Markdown Files

+The test runner uses a generator to produce test markdown files with a similar structure during test runs.
+The related functions can be found in `lib/generator.js`.

+To generate while working locally, you can use the `lib/generate-test-files.js` script:

+    $ node lib/generate-test-files.js --generator GENERATOR --count COUNT

+Both `GENERATOR` and `COUNT` are required and should be adjusted to your desired values. `GENERATOR` should match the `name` property of the generator from `test.config.js`.
+This is how the path to the content directory is resolved.

 ### Running Tests

 You can adjust the number of files generated for a series of tests by manipulating the `datasets` object in `test.config.js`.